16 Best Todoist Alternatives in 2022 (With Free Options)

 Zoho Projects, however, is an all-inclusive tool covering project and task management, Gantt charts, and resource utilization charts with easy time tracking that facilitates task management or timesheet handling.

-With key features like an issue tracker that helps you create customized views for issues based on your needs and get accurate reports into their progress.
+With key features like an issue tracker that helps you create customized views for issues based on your needs and get accurate reports of their progress.

 Zoho Projects is also better at issue tracking than Todoist because not only does it let you automate repetitive issue status updates, but you can also send notifications to the right people at the right time on this update.